Heroes for One Day – Revisiting Three Urban Artefacts in Skopje by Slovenian Architects

 Initiators and creative directors of the exhibition and related publication, are architect Daniel Serafimovski and artist Nada Prlja, founders of the independent Cultural Agency and Gallery SIAin Skopje.
 The exhibition has been made possible by the Embassy of the Republic of Slovenia in Skopje and MOB, the Macedonian Opera and Ballet.
 The exhibition is part of the celebrations of the Slovenian National day and of 25 years of Slovenia’s independence – and is also within the framework of the cultural festival Skopsko Leto, 2016.

-All images by: Andrijana Tilić
+All images at MOB by: Andrijana Tilić

 Past exhibition – Nikola Uzunovski